readthedocs/website/content/posts/10-year-anniversary.md

 * Keeping trust in the community is the most important thing, because we're nothing without our users.
 It's a cliche, but trust is hard to earn and easy to lose.
 We continually think about how to balance sustainability with the values of our users, and have made many decisions over the years about having "enough". **We can't maximize profit and continue to keep the trust of our community.**
 * **Contribution is easier for less complex parts of the code base.** We worked for a long time to get contributors to the core [readthedocs.org repo](https://github.com/readthedocs/readthedocs.org/), but the complexity of the application makes it really hard to contribute.
 We've had more success with contributions on our Sphinx theme, Sphinx extensions, and other small Python & JavaScript projects.
 * **Being open source means capturing a small percentage of the value you create.** Back before we had a sustainable business model, I would get upset about the number of people telling me about how valuable it was for them hosting it themselves inside their company, while not contributing anything back.
 Now that we have a sustainable model and focused on having "enough" to keep the project going, I can see the benefits of the code being used in many places, even if we don't get direct contributions from those users.
 Though I do still wish they'd contribute back :)
+* **You have to be okay doing more with less.** Similar to the above themes on focus and value capture, our team has to ruthlessly prioritize what we work on.
+This also sometimes means that our users are frustrated that we can't prioritize their issues, but that's a natural tension.
+We also can't take as many risks in what we work on, but continually refine our core offerings as much as possible.

 ## Gratitude